i-love-coffee-i-love-tea/audogombleed.sh/docs/dev/adr/011-formalize-config-grammar.md

 ## Decision Outcome

-Chosen option: **standalone grammar specification document**.
+Chosen option: **standalone grammar specification document**, because the grammar needs to be independently referenceable and maintainable.

-We create `docs/config-grammar.md` — a formal ABNF-like grammar covering the full config format: sections, identifiers, indentation rules, argument types, dynamic command words, comments, and placeholders.
+A formal ABNF-like grammar is created in `docs/config-grammar.md`, covering the full config format: sections, identifiers, indentation rules, argument types, dynamic command words, comments, and placeholders.

-We embed a validator in the main script (`_cli_read_validator_script`) accessible via `--cli-validate-config`.
+A validator is embedded in the main script (`_cli_read_validator_script`) accessible via `--cli-validate-config`.
 Every derived CLI can validate its own config without knowing the filename: